mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** I think it’s objectify the truth.

-**Katagiri:** Objectifying.
+**Katagiri Roshi:** Objectifying.
 The experience of the truth is already something objectified.
 Do you understand that one?
 Individual truth, that is already objective.
 That is alright, but it is already your own experience, your own vision of the truth.
 That’s why it is deluded.
 Because truth is already in front of you, objectified, and that object is reflected in the mirror of the [sense] six organs.
 And then the six consciousnesses join that operation of the six organs, the object of the truth, and then you get it.
 That is the truth.

 So what did your consciousness judge?
 Does you consciousness judge the truth as it is?
 What is that?

 **Person:** The truth as the consciousness perceives it.

-**Katagiri:** Yeah, perceives it.
+**Katagiri Roshi:** Yeah, perceives it.
 But the truth is what?
 The real truth, or what?

 **Person:** [...] truth from one’s perspective.